nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 of the transmitter, Rx gain of the receiver, and any path loss propagation model in effect.

+The packet reception occurs in three stages.
+First, an event is scheduled for when PHY preamble has been detected.
+This decides whether the preamble can be detected, by calling a preamble detection model.
+In case there is no preamble detection model attached to the PHY, it assumes preamble is always detected.
-The packet reception occurs in two stages.
-First, an event is scheduled for when the PLCP header has been received.
-PLCP header is often transmitted at a lower modulation rate than is the payload.
-The portion of the packet corresponding to the PLCP header is evaluated for probability of error based on the observed SNR.
+Currently, there is only a simple threshold-based preamble detection model in ns-3, called ``ThresholdPreambleDetectionModel``.
+If PHY preamble has been successfully detected, it schedules a second event for when PHY header has been received.
+PHY header is often transmitted at a lower modulation rate than is the payload.
+The portion of the packet corresponding to the PHY header is evaluated for probability of error based on the observed SNR.
 The InterferenceHelper object returns a value for "probability of error (PER)" for this header based on the SNR that has been tracked by the InterferenceHelper.
 The ``YansWifiPhy`` then draws